Ampang and Sri Petaling lines: History

+The early phase of Ampang Line used defunct Keretapi Tanah Melayu Ampang branch railway and followed closely with the right-of-way from the old Sultan Street railway station which runs toward Salak.

-The initial plan was for STAR to build, own and manage the STAR LRT.
+The initial plan was for STAR to build, own and manage the STAR-LRT.
 However, STAR ran into financial difficulties and had to be bailed out by the government.
-So, in 2002, Prasarana took over the line and renamed the STAR LRT to the STAR Line.
-Operations of the line were subsequently transferred to Rapid KL in 2004 and the line was renamed the Ampang Line and Sri Petaling Line in 2005.
-The Ampang Line assumed the branch line between Sentul Timur and Ampang stations, whereas Sri Petaling Line assumed the branch line between Sentul Timur and Sri Petaling stations.
+So, in 2002, Prasarana took over the line and renamed the STAR-LRT to the "Starline".
+Operations of the line were subsequently transferred to Rapid KL in 2004 and the line was renamed the LRT Ampang Line and LRT Sri Petaling Line in 2005.
+The LRT Ampang Line assumed the branch line between Sentul Timur and Ampang stations, whereas LRT Sri Petaling Line assumed the branch line between Sentul Timur and Sri Petaling stations.